 The very first ‘drone’ (by the definition above) was flown in 1839 by Austrian soldiers.
 The soldiers used unmanned balloons filled with explosives to attack Venice.
 Some of the unmanned balloons managed to reach their destination, however some blew backwards and bombed the Austrians’ own lines.

 From then, drones have been developed and reconstructed through time.
 In 1916, Great Britain developed the first pilotless winged aircraft.
-Military drones were also used in WWII and the Cold War.
+You can learn more about using military drones in an essay about the Cold War.

 With advancements in unmanned aerial vehicle technology commercial drones (non-military drones) were introduced in 2006.
 However, it wasn’t until much later that drones became more available to the public.